Copyright: Can I Use This or Not?

 Article 4 min

-Before you can determine if the work you'd like to use is in the public domain, you need to understand the copyright protections that are in place.
+Before determining if the work you'd like to use is in the public domain, you need to understand the copyright protections in place.

 The public domain consists of all works that never had copyright protection and works that no longer have copyright protection.
-This includes most works created by the United States government and all works published in the United States prior to 1923.
-Many people confuse items in the public domain with those that are publicly available.
+This includes most works created by the United States government and all works published in the United States before 1923.
+Many people confuse items in the public domain with publicly available items.
 Just because something is on the internet does not mean it is in the public domain.
 However, if it is in the public domain, it is free for the public to use.

-2. The copyright owner failed to follow copyright renewal rules.
+2. Failure to follow copyright renewal rules by the owner

-3. The copyright owner deliberately places it in the public domain, known as “dedication.”
+3. Deliberate placement in the public domain, also known as "dedication"

 Copyright

-Copyright is the protection of an idea that is fixed in any tangible medium of expression, such as a:
+Copyright is the protection of an idea that is fixed in any tangible medium of expression, such as:

 • Computer code

-How long before copyrighted material goes to Public Domain?
+How long before copyrighted material enters the public domain?

 • If the author is known, copyright lasts for the life of the author + 70 years.